Neck, TMJ, brain and ear exercises that can help relieve tinnitus

 Techniques for relaxing with tinnitus can be combined to achieve better mind and muscle relaxation.
 Guided imagery, for example, is a meditation technique best used with other relaxation methods, such as progressive muscle relaxation and deep breathing.

-Once you have found some stillness, close your eyes, and continue breathing as you imagine yourself in a relaxing environment.
-This deep breathing can help you further develop a state of calmness, potentially reducing your tinnitus symptoms.
+Once you are feeling calmer, close your eyes, and continue breathing as you imagine yourself in a relaxing environment.
+This deep breathing can help you further develop a state of calmness, potentially reducing tinnitus symptoms.

 Here are some simple ear exercises for tinnitus: